dontloo/dontloo.github.io/_posts/blog/2017-3-9-mle_map_bayesian.md

 For instance say the model follows \\( N(x|f(\theta), \sigma) \\), and the prior of \\( \theta \\) is also Gaussian, then the posterior would be another Gaussian distribution if \\( f(\theta) \\) is linear.

-In other cases we normally rely on approximate inference (e.g. Laplace approximation) or sampling (e.g. MCMC) or the combination of both for an approximation.
+In other cases we normally turn to approximate inference (e.g. Laplace approximation) or sampling (e.g. MCMC) or the combination of both for an approximation.

 ### Discussion